How Self-Custodial Bitcoin Staking Works

 Guidelines for Staking/Redeeming Bitcoin

-- Transactions with low gas fees may experience long confirmation times.
+- Transactions with low fees may experience delayed confirmation times.

-- Use a competitive network fee to ensure timely processing.
+- Use a competitive fee rate (measured in sats/vB) to ensure timely processing.

-- If your Bitcoin transaction is delayed due to a low gas fee, consider using a Bitcoin transaction accelerator.
+- If your Bitcoin transaction is stuck due to low fees, consider using a transaction accelerator service.

 Conclusion